 The Food Research Institute (FRI) was founded at the University of Chicago in 1946 by Dr. Gail Dack with the support of a number of food industry sponsors who foresaw the potential for food safety problems.

 In 1966, FRI moved to the College of Agricultural and Life Sciences in the UW-Madison.
 Since its inception, FRI has focused primarily on the microbiology of foodborne disease and serves as a center for food safety research, education, training, outreach, and service.
 Collaboration in FRI’s multidisciplinary basic and applied research program involves scientists from many departments at UW-Madison, other universities, government agencies, and the food industry.
 International collaboration is highly promoted and supported by UW-Madison, and FRI has had the privilege to work with scientists and students from many different countries.
 As well, its faculty and staff include many from diverse cultural backgrounds.
-Some our efforts in research, education, and training will be discussed.

 In October 2007, FRI moved into the Microbial Sciences building, a state-of-the-art research facility that our staff help plan throughout the design.